-Given the specific nature of these assets, the valuations of the Level 3 property have been performed by reference to valuation models.
+Given the specific nature of these assets, the valuations of property have been performed by reference to valuation models.
 The valuation was determined using open market values based on significant unobservable inputs.
 These inputs include:

-Open market values based on open market rates for similar commercial properties, catering for differences in the size, age, location and conditions of the properties.
+Open market values

+based on open market rates for similar commercial properties, catering for differences in the size, age, location and conditions of the properties.

-Information about fair value measurements using significant unobservable inputs (level 3).
+Information about fair value measurements using significant unobservable inputs (level 3):

-Description Fair value at 31 Valuation technique Value

-December 2017

-Commercial buildings €4,545,000 Open market values €4,400 to €7,500 per square meter per annum
+Description Fair value € Valuation technique Value € At 31 December 2018 Commercial buildings €32,800,000 Open market values €1,900 to €7,500 per square meter per annum At 31 December 2017 Commercial buildings €4,545,000 Open market values €4,400 to €7,500 per square meter per annum